code-nebula/stripe-recurring-subscriptions/README.md

 It features

 1. An **Admin View** when you can create Stripe Products and Plans via the Stripe API.
 2. A **Client View** where your users can view and pay for your subscription plans.
-We’ve written a detailed, 3-part tutorial about this code here: https://codenebula.io/stripe/node.js/2019/04/11/creating-monthly-recurring-subscriptions-in-stripe-using-node-js-part-1/

 ## Demo Video